bitcoin-sydney/socratic/README.md

 1. Package relay:
    1. Mailing list post: https://gist.github.com/glozow/dc4e9d5c5b14ade7cdfac40f43adb18a
    2. PR: https://github.com/bitcoin/bitcoin/pull/22674
-2. PTLCs in Lightning Taproot
+2. PTLCs in Lightning with Taproot
    1. https://lists.linuxfoundation.org/pipermail/lightning-dev/2021-October/003278.html
 3. BONUS: If there's time it'd be fun to talk about what would happen to the value of Bitcoin in a 51% attack:
    1. Writeup that started discussion: https://gist.github.com/fernandonm/ef9721bacf7284e039caf39ba2a07258